David M. Parsons

-David Mercier Parsons was born in Villa Rica, Georgia, and is an American author, poet, and educator.
+David Mercier Parsons was born on April 16, 1943, in Villa Rica, Georgia, and is an American author, poet, and educator.
 Raised in Austin, Texas, he was named by the Texas State Legislature in 2011 to a one-year term as Poet Laureate of Texas, commemorated by the publication of David M. Parsons New & Selected Poems by the Texas Christian University Press.
-His most recent book is the poetry collection Reaching for Longer Water (Texas Review Press).
+His most recent book is the poetry collections are Reaching for Longer Water (Texas Review Press) and "Austin Relativity: Coming of Age in the '60s" (TCU Press).
 Parsons holds a BBA from Texas State University and an MA from the University of Houston’s Creative Writing Program where he studied poetry and literature with Edward Hirsch, Stanley Plumly, Richard Howard, Robert Pinsky and Howard Moss.

 Parsons is a professor at Lone Star College-Montgomery where he teaches English and Creative Writing.
 He is a founder and program director of Writers in Performance, a monthly reading series in partnership with the non-profit Montgomery County Literary Arts Council which he founded and co-directs.
 The Commissioners Court of Montgomery County, Texas, named him County Poet Laureate in 2005 for a five-year term.
 In 2013, the City of Conroe, Texas, recognized Parsons with a bronze bust in the town’s Founders Plaza.
 In 2019, his poem, “The Texian,” was installed in bronze at Lone Star Monument & Historical Flag Park in Conroe, Texas.

 Every year since 1994 Parsons has hosted birthday celebrations in Conroe, Texas, for the poets Emily Dickinson and Walt Whitman featuring presentations from scholars and readings by regional and nationally recognized poets.
 Scholar Michael Robertson notes the yearly Whitman gathering in his work Worshiping Walt: The Whitman Disciples (Princeton University Press).

 Parsons served in the United States Marine Corps both active duty and Reserve for eight years, becoming a Squad Leader and Recon Boat Team Leader.
 He developed a creative writing course specifically for veterans and their families at Lone Star College-Montgomery in 2015.